Derek Carr's Success and Achievements in Timeline

 In 2017, Derek Carr was ranked 11th by his fellow players on the NFL Top 100 Players list.

-In 2017, Derek Carr's number 4 was retired by Fresno State.
+In 2017, Derek Carr's number was retired by Fresno State during halftime of a game against Incarnate Word.

-On January 22, 2018, Derek Carr was named to his third straight Pro Bowl as a replacement for Tom Brady.
+On January 22, 2018, Derek Carr was named to his third straight Pro Bowl, replacing Tom Brady.

-In 2019, Derek Carr surpassed Ken Stabler for the Raiders' franchise all-time record for passing yards.
-He finished the season with 4,054 passing yards, 21 touchdowns, and a franchise record for completion percentage.
+During the 2019 season, Derek Carr surpassed Ken Stabler for the Raiders' franchise all-time record for passing yards and finished the season with 4,054 passing yards, 21 touchdowns, and a completion percentage of 70.4%.

 2021: Another Postseason Berth

-In 2021, Derek Carr secured another postseason berth for the Raiders.
+In 2021, Derek Carr led the Raiders to another postseason berth.

-On January 31, 2023, Derek Carr was announced as a replacement for Joe Burrow in the 2023 Pro Bowl.
+On January 31, 2023, Derek Carr was selected to replace Joe Burrow in the Pro Bowl.